Acquired

 Sauvage Elixir

 The Essence Vault Sauvage Elixir is an Eau de Parfum.
-The fragrance opens with Grapefruit, Cinnamon, Nutmeg, and Lavender, settles into a heart of Licorice, Sage, and Cardamom, and dries down to a base of Amber, Vetiver, Patchouli, and Sandalwood.
+Sauvage Elixir opens with Grapefruit, Lavender, Cinnamon, and Nutmeg, settles into a heart of Cardamom, Licorice, and Sage, and dries down to a base of Amber, Sandalwood, Vetiver, and Patchouli.
+The Essence Vault's Sauvage Elixir carries an Acquired verdict, a woody-led wear.

 The Essence Vault's interpretation of Dior's Sauvage Elixir (2021) - Francois Demachy's high-concentration spice-and-amber reworking of the Sauvage franchise into a dense, lacquered woody-aromatic, here translated into a budget reading with the licorice-cardamom-cinnamon spine still legible.
 Honest dupe-fidelity for autumn-winter evening wear.